-High upon the isolated hills near Uz, a righteous priest named Job placed the tenth blood-let ram on the smoldering altar.
+High upon the isolated hills near Uz, a righteous priest named Job placed his tenth blood-let ram on the smoldering altar.
 Watching the flesh ignite against the white-hot bed of wood and fat, he prayed for his youngest daughter’s soul and repeated her name until the swirling black smoke turned to a webby haze of gray.

 The man had a wife and ten grown children, seven sons and three daughters.
 His fields were peppered with seven thousand sheep, three thousand camels, a thousand beasts of burden, and as many servants as a census could count.

-Job tended to stay to himself, deep inside his head for most of the day, keeping earnest vigil with his God.
+Job tended to keep to himself, deep inside his head for most of the day, keeping earnest vigil with his God.
 When his sons’ feast days had run their course, he would rise early and toil up the hill, leading by rope another train of sacrificial animals.

 The smell of burnt flesh coming off the altar wafted high into the secret courts of heaven, and God took pleasure in it.
-A host of Watchers returned from their earthly posts and presented themselves before God’s throne, and the serpentine dragon, Satan, was among them.
+A host of Watchers returned from their earthly posts and presented themselves before God’s throne, and the serpentine dragon, the Satan, was among them.